railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 General Ledger and Trial Balance
 --------------------------------

-To print the `General Ledger` you can use the menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Accounting Reports --> General Ledger`.
+To print the `General Ledger`, you can use the menu :menuselection:`Accounting --> Reporting --> Legal Reports --> Accounting Reports --> General Ledger`.
 You will find the following wizard which is used to filter the resulting report.

 .. figure::  images/account_wizard_report.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Wizard for selecting the specific entries in report*

-Select the proper option and `journal` from the above wizard to print the `General Ledger`.
+Select the proper options and journal(s) from the above wizard to print the `General Ledger`.

 .. figure::  images/account_general_ledger.png
-   :scale: 50
+   :scale: 65
    :align: center

    *General Ledger*